Human Body

 • 5 openings on the face.

-• 5 senses in sight, sound, touch, taste and smell.
+• 5 sense organs for sight, sound, touch, taste and smell.

 The golden section in turn, is also based on 5, as the number phi, or 1.6180339…, is computed using 5′s, as follows: